isamplesorg/vocabulary_learning/README.md

    - [Mammals_predict.txt](data/Collection_predict/Mammals_predict.txt)
    - [zoology_predict.txt](data/Collection_predict/zoology_predict.txt)
 7. [CollectionPredict.ipynb](python/CollectionPredict.ipynb) predicts the 7 collection records and calculates the average probabilities.
-   - the fastText model trained by steve_696.train file with learning rate (0.5) and epoch (20)
+   - **New** the fastText model trained by steve_696.train file with learning rate (0.5) and epoch (20)
-   - **Result:** The results show the Fish collection records are the hardest records to be categorized by fastText model.
+   - **New result:** The results show the Fish collection records are the hardest records to be categorized by fastText model.
 [Probability results for the different collections](data/Collection Result/Sum_Result.csv)

 ## Prerequisites
   Download pretrained word vector file "crawl_300d-2M-subword.zip" from https://fasttext.cc/docs/en/english-vectors.html